BerLP2021/VEEL-test/README.md

 # Todo App with Next.js and JSONPlaceholder API

 A simple Todo application built with Next.js, Tailwind CSS, and JSONPlaceholder API.
-The app allows users to fetch, add, and delete todos.
+The app allows users to fetch, add, toggle completion state and delete todos.

 ## Features

 -   Fetch and display todos from JSONPlaceholder API
 -   Add new todos
 -   Delete existing todos
+-   Toggle completion state
 -   Responsive design with Tailwind CSS

 ## Prerequisites